CrowdStrike/fal.con-logscale-lab/README.md

 The script  will generate randomized events with timestamps to backfill (past 7 days) and send those via a post request to the repository.

 The script is only for demo/lab purposes and should not be used for other use cases which rely on accurate information/events.

+If you are having issues running the script, submit it [here](https://forms.gle/7kHKhLzeSobfnoVS8)